By Lucy Searle

 Andrew Martin recently announced that Shanghai-based Ben Wu is the winner of the International Interior Designer of the Year Award – triumphing over some of the world's top interior designers to take the lead spot.

 He is the first mainland Chinese designer to receive the award; on this, Martin Waller, Founder of Andrew Martin comments, 'There is a new paradigm of Chinese design that doesn’t get the credit it deserves, one that incorporates heritage and craft into a contemporary way of thinking.'

-But what do other designers the world over think will be the interior design trends into 2021?
+But what do other designers the world over think will be the en vogue in 2021?
 Unsurprisingly, Coronavirus – and how we think of our homes now – gets more than a passing mention, and it goes hand-in-hand with sustainability.
-Here, along with the other nominees for the award, Ben highlights his key interior design trends for 2020/21.
+Here, along with the other nominees for the award, Ben highlights his key trends for 2021.

 Ben Wu: smart tech that makes homes eco-friendly

 'In 2021, diversity and globalization will go hand in hand.
 Future technology like 5G will take place more and more in the home design, and of course, I think the element of Oriental will still be the focal point for many.'

 Kelly Hoppen: repurposing and private spaces